 Keep in mind that a larger down payment upfront will give you smaller monthly mortgage payments.
 A 20% or higher down payment will also guarantee that you won’t have to pay the added cost of private mortgage insurance.

-Your monthly emergency funds should be enough to see you through two months, in case of a lost job or a similar financial set back.
+Your monthly emergency funds should be enough to see you through two months, in case of a lost job or a similar financial setback.
+Bonus points (and the wonderful feeling of financial freedom) if your emergency funds can see you through six months.
 Mortgage companies like for you to have at least 2 months of cash reserves, calculated by dividing your total funds by all monthly expenses associated with homeownership, before buying a home.
 Having a comfortable emergency fund will ensure you can meet that requirement easily.